Calculate new wheel position based on existing chain or belt length

 The calculator uses the loaded Stock chain details and also the Current and Custom chain details you entered to calculate the Stock, Current and Custom rear wheel positions.

-your current, used chain is assumed to b used.
+your current, used chain (with 0.5% wear) is assumed to be used.

 That is why the calculator also offers the option to enter the amount of 'stretch' or actually 'chain wear' in % for your Current and Custom chains.